 At St Luke’s, we want our children to develop a love of reading and a good knowledge of a range of authors.

-Our pupils’ reading journey starts in EYFS where they are taught Phonics using the Letters and Sounds phonics scheme.
-Phonics lessons continue in Year 1 and for some in Year 2, where children work, at their own pace, through the different phases of Letters and Sounds.
+Our pupils’ reading journey starts in EYFS where they are taught Phonics using the Little Wandle phonics scheme.
+Phonics lessons continue in Year 1 and for some in Year 2, where children work, at their own pace, through the different phases.
 In Year 2, this is complimented by The Literacy Company's Pathways to Spell.

-Using The Literacy Company's Pathways to Read scheme, Whole Class Guided Reading lessons take place in KS2.
+Using The Literacy Company's Pathways to Read scheme, Whole Class Guided Reading lessons take place in in Years 2 - 6.
 Teaching reading to the whole-class means that children of all attainment bands are immersed in the same high-quality literature and the discussions that these texts promote (Crosby, DM).